mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 Bodhisattvas attain enlightenment, act on, just like this.
 But usually we don’t.

 But [us not] doing it that way is not something bad.
-If you know that, that is a very good sign, because you realize how much you have slipped out of the present in order to fill up the satisfaction.
+If you know [it], that is a very good sign, because you realize how much you have slipped out of the present in order to fill up the satisfaction.
 Then very naturally you can come back to the center.
 So that is everyday life practice.
 That is our practice on an everyday basis.

 But in the story, it’s simple.
-Just think simply, and we see another desire, slipping out of the present: why don’t you stop it?
+Just think simply.
+And we see another desire, slipping out of the present: why don’t you stop it?
 That story is simple.
 And just walk simply.

 But we cannot do it.
 And then, how can we do it?
 This is our practice on an everyday basis.

 You cannot say “I cannot do it,” or “I can do it.”
 No. Every day you have to do it.